 - You hereby consents to the jurisdiction of the magistrate’s court for the purpose of any proceedings instituted by or against you in terms hereof.

 - Entire Agreement.
 These Terms and Conditions constitute the entire agreement between us regarding the Services.

 - Import and Export Compliances.
 Each party will comply with all applicable import, re-import, export, and re-export control laws and regulations, including country-specific economic sanctions programs.
-For clarity, you are solely responsible for compliance related to the manner in which you choose to use the Services, including your transfer and processing of any of Client Data, and the provision of Client Services to End Users.
+For clarity, you are solely responsible for compliance related to the manner in which you choose to use the Services, including your transfer and processing of any of Customer Data, and the provision of Customer Services to End Users.

 - Waiver of rights.
 No waiver of any right under these Terms, shall be effective unless reduced to writing and signed by a duly authorised representative of each of us.
 No indulgence granted by Datafree shall constitute a waiver of any of its rights under these Terms and accordingly, Datafree shall not be precluded, as a consequence of having granted that indulgence, from exercising any rights against the other which may have arisen in the past or which may arise in the future.

 - No Transfer of Rights.
 You may not transfer any of your rights or obligations under these Terms to any third party.
 Datafree shall be entitled to transfer its rights and/or obligations to a third party on written notice to you.